 Present: The Department changed its name in 2016: it is now known as the Department of Chicana/o and Latina/o Studies (CLS) to indicate and highlight the growth of the interdisciplinary field and its curriculum.
-In addition to the change of name, the department is headed by a new and enterprising Department Chair: Dr. Raquel Ackerman, an anthropologist and psychoanalyst by training.
-Under her leadership CLS will grow and affirm itself as an innovative academic field, thus fulfilling the promise Mexican American Studies stood at it's inception as a Department in 1968.
+The 2018-2019 CLS Department Chair, Dr. Dolores Delgado Bernal and CLS Associate Chair, Dr. Ester E. Hernandez will lead the department into it's 50th year anniversary.
+The 2017-2018 CLS Department was headed by interim Chair, Alex Espinoza, renown writer and Director, MFA Program in Creative Writing & Literary Arts.
+Dr. Raquel Ackerman, Interim Department Chair (2016-2017) an anthropologist and psychoanalyst by training created a transitional leadership for CLS to continue to grow and affirm itself as an innovative academic field.
+CLS Professor, Dr. Valerie Talevera Bustillos served as interim department chair in Spring and Summer 2016.

-During its early years the department’s internal development and growth were fueled by divergent views and conflicting convictions among faculty, discrepancies and debates that established in the Department of Chicano Studies two university principles: faculty freedom and faculty governance.
-The book that determined the rules and procedures for deliberations, concessions, or compromises was Robert’s Rules of Order.
 In 1983 the Department of Chicano Studies welcomed Dr. Francisco Balderrama as Department Chair, and thanks to his leadership and shared ideals with other Chicano Studies faculty, the department hired a generation of faculty with diverse academic backgrounds: Dionne Espinoza, Bianca Guzmán, Ester E. Hernández, Valerie Talavera-Bustillos, and Michael Soldatenko.
-Recent hires include José Anguiano (CLS/Honors College) and Priscilla Leiva (CLS/History).
-For more information on CLS faculty (e.g., their academic background, professional activities, publications), visit their curriculum vitas in the Department Website.
+Recent hires include Dr. Dolores Delagado Bernal, José Anguiano (CLS/Honors College) Priscilla Leiva and Alejandro Covarrubias.
+For more information on CLS faculty (e.g., their academic background, professional activities, publications) go to FACULTY on the Department Website.
 The department offers three minors for students majoring in other fields: the Minor in Central American Studies, the Minor in Chicano Studies, and the Minor in Mesoamerican Studies.

-The Chicano Studies faculty has organized book and film festivals, international conferences, colloquia, and campus programs that have included the nearby Mexican American and Latino communities.
-Chicano Studies faculty also created the Chicano Studies Publication Center, founded literary journals such as Escolios: Revista de literatura (1976-1979), Campo Libre: Journal of Chicano Studies (1980-1984), and edited the first bilingual edition (Spanish/English) of José Vasconcelos’ La raza cόsmica/The Cosmic Race (1979).
+The Chicanx Latinx Studies faculty have organized art, community and social justice panels, have regular invited community and social justice speakers in the classrooms, and have organized film festivals, international conferences, colloquia, and campus programs that have included the nearby Mexican American and Latino communities.
+CLS faculty also created the Chicano Studies Publication Center, founded literary journals such as Escolios: Revista de literatura (1976-1979), Campo Libre: Journal of Chicano Studies (1980-1984), and edited the first bilingual edition (Spanish/English) of José Vasconcelos’ La raza cόsmica/The Cosmic Race (1979).
 The 2008 Big Read, sponsored by the County of Los Angeles and Cal State L.A., selected Bless Me, Ultima--a novel by Chicano writer Rudolfo Anaya--as the novel to be read city-wide and on campus.
-Chicano Studies faculty were invited to help coordinate the lectures at Cal State L.A. and in the city, along with a play adaptation of Bless Me, Ultima performed at the Music Hall, at the Bilingual Foundation for the Arts, and as part of the closing activities of the Big Read in the City of Dallas, Texas.
+CLS faculty were invited to help coordinate the lectures at Cal State L.A. and in the city, along with a play adaptation of Bless Me, Ultima performed at the Music Hall, at the Bilingual Foundation for the Arts, and as part of the closing activities of the Big Read in the City of Dallas, Texas.
 The actors were Cal State L.A. students and faculty.